swcarpentry/training-course/_submissions/round-12/2/2015-03-07-will-cornwell.md

 ---

-### Two MCQ's to test knowledge about [R functions](http://swcarpentry.github.io/r-novice-inflammation/02-func-R.html).
+## Two MCQs to test knowledge about [R functions](http://swcarpentry.github.io/r-novice-inflammation/02-func-R.html).

 In addition to the [SWC R function lesson](http://swcarpentry.github.io/r-novice-inflammation/02-func-R.html), some ideas for these questions derived from [the Rshiny tutorial](http://shiny.rstudio.com/tutorial/) and also from [Hadley Wickham's excellent introduction to R functions](http://adv-r.had.co.nz/Functions.html#lexical-scoping).
 I really wish someone had taught me about R functions as a grad student--would have saved me years of frustration.